 Soda Bread with Guinness Stout is my modern update to a Traditional recipe for Irish Soda Bread.
 This one adds a slight twist by adding a little sugar, caraway seeds, and Guinness Stout to the normal 4 ingredients of flour, baking soda, buttermilk, and salt.

-While I love a traditional Irish Soda Bread, I also like adding my special signature to our traditional recipes and having a little fun.
+While I love traditional Irish Soda Bread, I also like adding my special signature to our traditional recipes and having a little fun.
 These bread recipes are so easy I normally don’t mind making a few of them for everyone to enjoy.
 Traditionalists can enjoy the traditional recipe or have a little fun if they desire, It’s all good.

 Soda bread (Irish: arán sóide, Scots: fardel) is a variety of bread made with sodium bicarbonate aka baking soda, it is used as a leavening agent instead of the more common yeast.
 The ingredients of traditional soda bread are flour, bread soda, salt, and buttermilk.
 The buttermilk in the dough contains lactic acid, which reacts with the baking soda to form tiny bubbles of carbon dioxide.

-Below you will find a simple and easy twist to the Traditional Soda Bread to enjoy with your family and friends.
+Below you will find a simple and easy twist to the Traditional Soda Bread with Guinness Stout to enjoy with your family and friends.

 - Five and 1/4 cups of unbleached all-purpose flour

 - One and 1/4 teaspoon of baking soda